Japan’s ABCI System Shows The Subtleties Separating AI And HPC

 One of the neat bits of the ABCI design is the rack-level cooling, which includes 50 kilowatts of liquid cooling and 10 kilowatts of air cooling.
 The liquid cooling system uses 32 degree Celsius water (90 degree Fahrenheit) and 35 degree Celsius air (95 degree Fahrenheit).
 The water cooling system has water blocks on the CPUs and GPUs and probably the main memory, and there is hot aisle capping to contain it and more efficiently remove its heat.

 Some parts of the ABCI stack look familiar to the HPC crowd, but most of it has come from the hyperscalers.
 The system runs Linux, of course, and it is containerized as well.
 (Docker or LXC we presume.)
 The ABCI stack can support InfiniBand or Omni-Path interconnects.
-It is not clear which one was chosen, but the prototype was EDR InfiniBand and the full machine probably is, too.
-(We will find out and update as soon as we can.)
+Fujitsu did not make it clear which one was chosen, but the prototype was based on EDR InfiniBand and we suspected when this story originally ran that the full machine probably is , too.
+(We have subsequently heard through the grapevine that the production ABCI machine is indeed based on InfiniBand.)

 The HDFS file system that underlays Hadoop data analytics is a key component of the stack, as are a number of relational and NoSQL data stores.
 And while there is MPI for memory sharing and the usual OpenACC, OpenMP, OpenCL, and CUDA for various parallel programming techniques, and some familiar programming languages and math libraries, the machine learning, deep learning, and graph frameworks running atop the ABCI system make it different, and also drive a different network topology from the fat trees used in HPC simulations where all nodes sometimes have to talk to all other nodes.
 That doesn’t happen in machine learning and deep learning – at least not yet.